-On January 1, 2019, the Bank replaced the SIMPLE IRA with a 401(k) Plan which covers all employees once a minimum length of employment has been met.
-The Bank's contributions to the 401(k) Plan totaled \$216,661 during the year ended December 31, 2019.
+On January 1, 2019, the Bank implemented a 401(k) Plan which covers all employees once a minimum length of employment has been met.
+The Bank's contributions to the 401(k) Plan totaled \$288,585 and \$216,661 during the years ended December 31, 2020 and 2019.

 The Bank has also established a nonqualified deferred compensation plan for certain key management employees.
 Participants may elect to defer a portion of their compensation to the deferred compensation plan, subject to a minimum annual deferral of \$5,000.
 In addition, the Bank may make discretionary employer contributions to the accounts of participants in the deferred compensation plan.
 Each participant's account is subject to a rate of return based on either the Bank's performance or on the return of another eligible investment option, as selected by each participant.
-For the years ended December 31, 2019 and 2018, the Bank recorded expenses of \$190,508 and \$141,550, respectively, related to the deferred compensation plan.
-The liability for benefits under the deferred compensation plan totaled \$2,021,389 and \$1,956,779 as of December 31, 2019 and 2018, respectively.
+For the years ended December 31, 2020 and 2019, the Bank recorded expenses of \$191,433 and \$190,508, respectively, related to the deferred compensation plan.
+The liability for benefits under the deferred compensation plan totaled \$2,080,740 and \$2,021,389 as of December 31, 2020 and 2019, respectively.